How to send SMS from Microsoft Access 365

 What is Access 365?

 Access 365 is a widely used information management tool.
-It’s most frequent usage is information storage, report and analysis making.
+Its most frequent usage is information storage, report and analysis making.

 How to send SMS from Microsoft Access 365 (Video tutorial)